Conformal nets III: fusion of defects: The -isomorphism

 By construction the algebra $D \circledast_\calb E(S^1_\top)$ contains $D(\tikzmath[scale=\textscale] {\draw[thick, double] (0,6) -- (0,12) -- (6,12); \draw (6,12) -- (12,12); })$ and $E( \tikzmath[scale=\textscale] { \draw (12,12) -- (18,12); \draw[ultra thick] (18,12) -- (24,12) -- (24,6);} )$ as two commuting subalgebras and is generated by those subalgebras.
 We can think of the algebra $D \circledast_\calb E(S^1_\top)$ as associated to the tricolored interval $\tikzmath[scale=\textscale] { \draw[thick, double] (0,6) -- (0,12) -- (6,12); \draw (6,12) -- (18,12); \draw[ultra thick] (18,12) -- (24,12) -- (24,6);}$ which is the upper half of the circle $\dd ([0,2] \x [0,1])$; it is therefore natural, as above, to draw the vacuum sector for $D \circledast_\calb E$ as $ \tikzmath[scale=\textscale] { \fill[vacuumcolor] (0,0) rectangle (24,12); \draw[thick, double] (6,0) -- (0,0) -- (0,12) -- (6,12); \draw (6,0) -- (18,0) (6,12) -- (18,12); \draw[ultra thick] (18,12) -- (24,12) -- (24,0) -- (18,0); } $.

-Another main result of this paper is the existence of an isomorphism between the fusion~\eqref{eq:H_0-H_0-intro} and the vacuum~\eqref{eq:H_0-of-fusion-intro}.
+Another main result of this book is the existence of an isomorphism between the fusion~\eqref{eq:H_0-H_0-intro} and the vacuum~\eqref{eq:H_0-of-fusion-intro}.
 We presume as before that the net $\calb$ has finite index. \begin{introthm}[The $1 \boxtimes 1$-isomorphism] There is a canonical isomorphism between the vacuum sector $H_0(D \circledast_\calb E)$ of the fused defect $D \circledast_\calb E$ and the Connes fusion $H_0(D) \boxtimes_{\calb(I)} H_0(E)$ of the two vacuum sectors of the defects. \end{introthm} This result appears in the text as Theorem~\ref{thm: Omega is an iso}.
-The construction of the $1 \boxtimes 1$-iso\-mor\-phism is quite involved and is carried out in Sections \ref{sec:F-G-and-G_0}, \ref{sec: Haag duality for composition of defects}, and \ref{sec:1-box-1}.
-Section~\ref{sec:1-box-1} also contains a short summary, on page \pageref{THE RECAP OF OMEGA}, collecting all the necessary ingredients in one place.
+The construction of the $1 \boxtimes 1$-iso\-mor\-phism is quite involved and is carried out in Chapters \ref{sec:F-G-and-G_0}, \ref{sec: Haag duality for composition of defects}, and \ref{sec:1-box-1}.
+Chapter~\ref{sec:1-box-1} also contains a short summary, on page \pageref{THE RECAP OF OMEGA}, collecting all the necessary ingredients in one place.

-\subsection{Construction of the $1 \boxtimes 1$-isomorphism}
+\section{Construction of the $1 \boxtimes 1$-isomorphism}